NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 images, and returns a refined DEM.
 This chapter shows in a lot of detail how this tool is to be used.

+The modeling approach used by this program can be found in :cite:`alexandrov2018multiview`.

 .. _sfs_overview:

 Overview